George Robert Gray: Biography

-He was born in Little Chelsea, London, to Samuel Frederick Gray, naturalist and pharmacologist, and Elizabeth (née Forfeit), his wife.
+He was bornon 8 July 1808 in Little Chelsea, London, to Samuel Frederick Gray, naturalist and pharmacologist, and Elizabeth (née Forfeit), his wife.
 He was educated at Merchant Taylor's School.

 Gray started at the British Museum as Assistant Keeper of the Zoology Branch in 1831.

 He began by cataloguing insects, and published an Entomology of Australia (1833) and contributed the entomogical section to an English edition of Georges Cuvier's Animal Kingdom.
 Gray described many species of Lepidoptera.
 In 1833, he was a founder of what became the Royal Entomological Society of London.

 Gray's original description of Gray's grasshopper warbler, which was named for him, appeared in 1860.
 The specimen had been collected by Alfred Russel Wallace in the Moluccas.
 In a brief biography dealing with Gray's work on phasmids, Bragg credits Gray with more than doubling the number of named species of phasmids with three publications (in 1833, 1835 and 1843); three species of phasmids were subsequently named after Gray.